Our research is editorially independent but we may earn a commission for purchases made through our links.

-Masquerades, costume parties where attendees wear masks, are found throughout the world.
-From Europe to America to Africa, elaborate, masked parties and festivals are colorful and lively events.
-You’ll want to plan a great costume if you want to attend any of these 7 must-see masquerades around the globe.
+Masquerades are lavish costume parties where attendees wear masks and are held around the world.
+From Europe and America to Africa, you’ll find elaborate, masked parties and colorful festivals.
+Before you go, make sure to plan a great costume so you can stand out from the crowd.
+Check out our picks for the top masquerade parties around the globe.

 YOU'RE ALL SET!